Hank Bauer: Manager again

-Bauer then returned to the Athletics, now based in Oakland, for the 1969 campaign.
-He was fired for the second and final time by Finley after bringing Oakland home second in the new American League West Division.
-Overall, his regular-season managerial record was 594–544 (0.522).
+Minor leagues

 Bauer managed the Tidewater Tides, the AAA affiliate of the New York Mets, in 1971–72.
-The Tides made the finals of IL Governors' Cup playoffs each season, winning the playoff title in the latter campaign.
-Bauer then hung up his uniform, returning home to the Kansas City area, where he scouted with the Yankees and the Kansas City Royals.
+The team made the finals of IL Governors' Cup playoffs each season, winning the title in 1972.
+Bauer then retired and returned home to the Kansas City area, where he scouted with the Yankees and the Kansas City Royals.

 Managerial record

 Personal life

-Bauer moved to the Kansas City area Prairie Village, Kansas, in 1949 after playing with the Blues of 1947 and 1948.
+Bauer moved to Prairie Village, Kansas, in 1949 after playing with the nearby Kansas City Blues of 1947 and 1948.
 While there, he met and later married Charlene Friede, the club's office secretary.
 She died in July 1999.

 The family's children attended St. Ann's Grade School in Prairie Village, then Bishop Miege High School in Shawnee Mission.

+In 1957, a Grand Jury refused to indict Bauer in New York for alleged felony assault upon a man at the Copacabana.
+Whitey Ford, Mickey Mantle, Yogi Berra, Johnny Kucks and Billy Martin all testified.

-Hank owned and managed a liquor store in Prairie Village for a number of years after retirement from baseball.
+Bauer owned and managed a liquor store in Prairie Village for a number of years after retirement from baseball.

-Bauer died in his home on February 9, 2007, at the age of 84 from lung cancer.
+He died in his home on February 9, 2007, from lung cancer, at the age of 84.